Legume hay versus grass hay for horses

 - Higher protein can be super for growing horses and pregnant mares.
 The increased protein, sometimes around 15%, can give your horse extra energy.
 The nitrogen and proteins are broken down and excreted in your horse’s urine, which might make him drink more water.
 This is definitely not good for the horse with kidney troubles, which is rare but does occur.

-The lower protein levels and subsequent higher fiber content of grass hays mean your horse will be getting more fiber, thus requiring him to eat a bit more.
+- The lower protein levels and the subsequent higher fiber content of grass hays mean your horse will be getting more fiber, thus requiring him to eat a bit more.
 Great for boredom busting!

-The calcium is also a problem when compared to the amount of phosphorus.
-You may have heard of the calcium phosphorus ration, which is high in legumes and more normal and suited for horses in grasses.
+- The calcium in legume hay is also a problem when compared to the amount of phosphorus.
+You may have heard of the calcium-phosphorus ratio.
 The high calcium can interfere with bone growth, so while the proteins and calories can be great for growing horses, you will likely need a phosphorus supplement to correct the ratio.

 A batch of timothy hay!